 How crazy is the weather these days?
-We are having cold, rainy weather, so getting outdoor is really hard.
+We are having cold, rainy weather, so getting outdoors is really hard.
 Of course, the evening is the best time at home with soup, salad, and bread.
 That is what we've been having almost every day and no one's complaining.

 This is the fourth soup recipe I'm sharing this month to add to my collection of 20 plus soup recipes already on this blog.
 If you've not checked my soup collection, you absolutely must.
 The best part is, they are not loaded with butter and cream.
-Most of them have milk instead of cream, and yet they are rich, creamy and super delicious.
+Most of them have milk instead of cream, and yet they are rich, creamy, and super delicious.

-Soup does not get easier than this.
+- Soup does not get easier than this.
 The best part is, it needs only 15 minutes of cooking time.
 All ingredients in this soup are simple and easy to find.

-We've used lean ground beef with some veggies to make it hearty and wholesome.
+- We've used lean ground beef with some veggies to make it hearty and wholesome.
 It is thick like chili but without beans.
 We have used some parmesan and gouda cheese for richness.
-But, it's not loaded with cheese, cream or butter.
+But, it's not loaded with cheese, cream, or butter.
 The soup is tomato-based with a little bit of tomato paste, which adds tang and sweetness.

-My kids think it's like eating a burger in a bowl because it's thick and wholesome.
+- My kids think it's like eating a burger in a bowl because it's thick and wholesome.
 But, you can certainly add more stock or water to the consistency you like.

-Ingredients and substitutes (Save/Pin)
+Ingredients and substitutes

-- Ground beef - I like using a lean cut of ground beef from chuck roast or shoulder.
+- Ground beef - I like using a lean cut of ground beef from the chuck roast or shoulder.
 And yet, you can certainly use what you have on hand.

 - Tomato paste - Adds a nice color and slight tang to the sauce.
 Don't add too much though as tomato paste is very concentrated.